zk-tarts/DF-market-subgraph/README.md

 # DF-market-subgraph

-Currently just shows
+ shows
   - the CURRENT fee
-  - the CURRENT listed and their prices
+  - the CURRENT tokens listed and their prices

 the fee will not show up until at least 1 contract call has been made